shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 +++
-title = "Pan-Seared Blackened Mahi-Mahi with Mango Salsa" date = "2021-07-02" description = "If you're looking for a lean, healthy fish that doesn't taste too fishy, mahi-mahi is the one for you.
+title = "Pan-Seared Blackened Mahi-Mahi with Mango Salsa" date = "2021-07-02" description = "If you're looking for a healthy fish meal that doesn't taste too fishy, mahi-mahi is the one for you.
 The fish is flavored with warm spices and butter to create a tasty, blackened crust- perfected by cooking in the cast-iron skillet on high heat.
 I garnish my mahi-mahi with fresh mango salsa, making for a perfect meal.
-Enjoy the best-blackened mahi-mahi recipe we make in our home on the regular! " tags = [
+I hope you enjoy the best-blackened mahi-mahi recipe we make in our home on the regular! " tags = [
     "entree",
     "low carb",